OpenBB-finance/OpenBB/website/content/platform/usage/data_extensions.md

 Additions and removals update the router automatically to reflect the changes when the Python interpreter is refreshed.
 Below is a list of data provider extensions.

-Uninstsall any extension with `pip uninstall`.
+Uninstall any extension with `pip uninstall`.

 ```console
 pip uninstall openbb-yfinance